getsentry/sentry-elixir/docs/config.rst

 .. describe:: hackney_opts

-  Sentry uses [hackney](https://github.com/benoitc/hackney).
-If you would like to set [options](https://github.com/benoitc/hackney/blob/master/doc/hackney.md#request5) for hackney requests, they can be provided via this configuration.
+  Sentry uses `hackney <https://github.com/benoitc/hackney>`_.
+If you would like to set `options <https://github.com/benoitc/hackney/blob/master/doc/hackney.md#request5>`_ for hackney requests, they can be provided via this configuration.

 Testing Your Configuration
 --------------------------